FusionAuth/fusionauth-site/site/_posts/2020-05-06-securing-asp-netcore-razor-pages-app-with-oauth.md

 To generate the key, go to "Settings" then to "Key Master".
 In the upper right hand corner, click on the dropdown next to "Import Public Key" and choose "Generate RSA".
 Use a descriptive name like "For dotnetcore" and leave the rest of defaults and click "Submit".
 {% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-keypair.png" alt="A new RSA keypair in FusionAuth." class="img-fluid" figure=false %}

 Next, we'll be modifying the previously created "dotnetcore"' application settings.
-Edit that application, then go to the OAuth tab.
+Edit that application, then go to the "OAuth" tab.
 Make the following changes:

-* Add an Authorized Redirect URL of `http://localhost:5000/signin-oidc`.
+* Add an "Authorized Redirect URL" of `http://localhost:5000/signin-oidc`.
-* Add a Logout URL of `http://localhost:5000`.
+* Add a "Logout URL" of `http://localhost:5000`.

 The web application we are going to build is going to be on port 5000, and `signin-oidc` is an endpoint provided by the authentication library.
 We're setting things up so that the Authorization Code grant will work.
-Write down the `Client ID` and `Client Secret`, as we'll need that information later.
+Write down the `Client Id` and `Client Secret`, as we'll need that information later.
 When you are done configuring this section, the OAuth tab of your application should look like this:

 {% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-application-oauth-setup-screen.png" alt="The OAuth settings for the 'dotnetcore' application." class="img-fluid" figure=false %}

-Next, go to the JWT tab.
+Next, go to the "JWT" tab.
 We need to enable JSON Web Token signing and tell FusionAuth to use the previously generated RSA keypair.
 Update the "Access token signing key" and "Id token signing key" to point to that keypair.
 When you are done, the JWT tab should look like this:

 {% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/aspnet-application-jwt-screen.png" alt="The JWT settings for the 'dotnetcore' application." class="img-fluid" figure=false %}